Girl, 9, may have been abducted at New York state park: authorities

 “On a picture-perfect fall day here in Upstate New York, Charlotte Sena’s family and friends gathered for a weekend of friendship and food and enjoying one of the last few days of good weather,” Governor Kathy Hochul said during a Sunday press conference.
 “But instead, the day turned into every parent’s nightmare.”

 Charlotte’s parents and other campers in the area began searching for the girl but were unable to find her.
-That’s when her mother called authorities around 6:47 p.m.
-ET, Hochul said.
+That’s when her mother called authorities around 6:47 p.m., Hochul said.

 Technology experts have also been called in to “analyze other forms of communications in the park at that time.”